oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-24-artifact-object.md

 An `artifact` object **MAY** contain a property named `hashes` whose value is a non-empty object ([sec](#object-properties)) each of whose property names specifies the name of a hash function, and each of whose property values represents the value produced by that hash function.

-> EXAMPLE: In this example, each of the hash functions SHA-256 and SHA-512 were used to compute hash values for the file.
+> EXAMPLE 1: In this example, each of the hash functions SHA-256 and SHA-512 were used to compute hash values for the file.
 >
 > ```json
 > {                   # A file object.